skrey/yellow-extensions/source/search/README.md

 The search is available on your website as `http://website/search/`.
 It searches trough content of the entire website, only visible pages are included.
 To show a search field add a `[search]` shortcut.
 You can also add a link to the search somewhere on your website.

+## How to fine-tune a search

+If you don't want to search trough the content of the entire website, fine-tune the search.
+You can use different filters to limit search results.
+The `author` filter finds pages by a specific author.
+The `language` filter finds pages in a specific language.
+The `tag` filter finds pages with a specific tag.

 ## Examples

 Searching a website: